M-Files/MFilesSamplesAndLibraries/Samples/Readme.md

 ## Vault Application Framework

+Please note that the build actions have been disabled in these samples.
+This has been done simply to stop them all being installed at build time.
+To enable the build action, remove the "REM" command from the start of the build action.

 * `Chain Workflows` - An example to show how to move an object to a second workflow once it reaches the end of a first workflow.